nandac/pandoc-reader/README.md

 Processing time increases when using a remote CSL file.

-To improve processing speed it is highly recommended that you use a local copy of the CSL file downloaded from [Zotero](https://www.zotero.org/) which may be referenced as shown below:
+To improve processing speed it is highly recommended that you use a local copy of the CSL file downloaded from Zotero. which may be referenced as shown below:

 ```yaml
 csl: "path/to/file/ieee-with-url.csl"